- Optimizely Web Experimentation

 - Optimizely Full Stack (Legacy)

-Every experiment has a chance of reporting a false positive, reporting a conclusive result between two variations when there is actually no underlying difference in behavior between them.
-You can calculate the rate of error for an experiment as 100 - [statistical significance].
-This means that higher statistical significance numbers decrease the rate of false positives.
+Every experiment has a chance of reporting a false positive (reporting a conclusive result between two variations when there is actually no underlying difference in behavior between them).
+You can calculate an experiment's error rate as 100 - [statistical significance]

 False discovery rate

-Optimizely Experimentation controls errors, and the risk of incorrect business decisions, by controlling the false discovery rate instead of the false positive rate.
+Optimizely controls errors and the risk of incorrect business decisions by controlling the false discovery rate.
+The false discovery rate can be calculated with the following calculation:

-False discovery rate control is a statistical procedure for correcting multiplicity caused by running multiple hypothesis tests at once.
-You can go in-depth into how Optimizely Experimentation incorporates false discovery rate control by reading Peeking at A/B Tests: Why it Matters, and what to do about it.
+You can go in-depth into how Optimizely Experimentation incorporates false discovery rate control by reading Peeking at A/B Tests: Why it Matters, and what to do about it, pages 1523-1525.

 Rank your metrics